 - Adopting and implementing sustainable landscaping practices on campus with wildlife in mind

-- Incorporating smart growth strategies in regards to a campus expansion project with wildlife in mind
+- Incorporating smart growth strategies in regard to a campus expansion project with wildlife in mind

 - Introducing environmental solutions to urban spaces with wildlife in mind